CarloWood/gitache/README.md

 and (unfortunately?) `LD_LIBRARY_PATH` has a higher precedence.

-As an alternatively you could add the following line to your project (assuming you're creating an exectable and your linker honors that flag):
+As an alternatively you could add the following line to your project (assuming you're creating an executable and your linker honors that flag):

     set(CMAKE_EXE_LINKER_FLAGS "${CMAKE_EXE_LINKER_FLAGS} -Wl,--disable-new-dtags")